Next, cut a strip of very thin card 1-1/8” wide and wrap this around the cylinder

 The stud can now be fully inserted using the assembly and the nut tightened using

 an open ended spanner and the setting assembly removed.
 If the extension appears

 too long or too short then the setting of the screw can be changed and the stud refitted.

 When acceptable then the remaining studs can all be fitted and having all the stud

 extensions identical will look acceptable, rather than untidy if they all differed.

 If, now that it is finally assembled, the engine is a little stiff to turn you could

 consider a further running in session as described earlier.

-If having completed the 10V you consider that you may like also to make the 10H at
+If having completed the 10V you consider that you may like to also make the 10H.

-some time in the future, I do from the next page detail the machining of those parts
+I do from the next page detail the machining of the parts that differ appreciably